iltuoconsulenteit/DocCropper/README.md

 You can override the branches with `DOCROPPER_DEV_BRANCH` for the developer branch or `DOCROPPER_BRANCH` to force a specific branch.

 You can pre-populate `settings.json` or override values using `.env` files in the `env/` folder.
+Use `env/.env.example` as a reference for all supported variables.
 The `.env` files may also define `LICENSE_CHECK=true` to enforce license validation via a remote server.
 To quickly create an environment file for testing you can run one of the `scripts/setup_license` helpers.
 The script for your platform (`.bat`, `.sh` or